-I. PURPOSE
+4 I. PURPOSE

-As a part of its commitment to safeguard the health of its employees, to provide a safe place for its employees to work, to assure the public and fellow officers that police officers are drug-free and to promote a drug-free working environment, the City of Gainesville, Florida (City) has established this program relating to the use or abuse of alcohol and drugs by its employees.
-Supplemental programs required by federal regulations will be described in addenda hereto.-Substance abuse, while at work or otherwise, seriously endangers the safety of employees, as well as the general public, and creates a variety of workplace problems including increased injuries on the job, increased absenteeism, increased health care and benefit costs, increased theft, decreased morale, decreased productivity, and a decline in the quality of products and services provided.
-This program is established in part to detect users and remove abusers of drugs and alcohol from the workplace, to prevent the use and/or presence of these substances in the workplace, and to assist employees in overcoming any dependence on drugs and/or alcohol in accordance with the following guidelines.
+6 As a part of its commitment to safeguard the health of its employees, to provide a safe place for its employees to work, to assure the public and fellow officers that 7 police officers are drug-free and to promote a drug-free working environment, the 8 9 City of Gainesville, Florida (City) has established this program relating to the use or abuse of alcohol and drugs by its employees.
+Substance abuse, while at work or 10 otherwise, seriously endangers the safety of employees, as well as the general 11 public, and creates a variety of workplace problems including increased injuries on 12 the job, increased absenteeism, increased health care and benefit costs.
+13 increased theft, decreased morale, decreased productivity, and a decline in the 14 15 quality of products and services provided.
+This program is established in part to detect users and remove abusers of drugs and alcohol from the workplace, to 16 prevent the use and/or presence of these substances in the workplace, and to 17 assist employees in overcoming any dependence on drugs and/or alcohol in 18 accordance with the following guidelines.
+19 20

-Section 440.101, Fla.
-Stat., provides in part that an employee who is injured in the course and scope of his employment and tests positive on a drug or alcohol test may be terminated and may forfeit his eligibility for medical and indemnity benefits under Florida's Workers' Compensation Law.
-Refusal to take a drug (urine) or alcohol (breath) test may result in the employee forfeiting his eligibility for medical and indemnity benefits under Florida's Workers' Compensation Law and the employee being subject to dismissal.
-Therefore, if Workers' Compensation benefits are forfeited pursuant to the drug-free workplace program, the employee injured on the job will be without any City-provided medical benefits.
+21 Section 440.101, Fla.
+Stat., provides in part that an employee who is injured in the course and scope of his employment and tests positive on a drug or alcohol test 22 may be terminated and may forfeit his eligibility for medical and indemnity benefits 23 under Florida's Workers' Compensation Law.
+Refusal to take a drug (urine) or 24 alcohol (breath) test may result in the employee forfeiting his eligibility for medical 25 and indemnity benefits under Florida's Workers' Compensation Law and the 26 employee being subject to dismissal.
+Therefore, if Workers' Compensation 27 benefits are forfeited pursuant to the drug-free workplace program, the employee 28 injured on the job will be without any City-provided medical benefits.
+29 30

-Certain components of this program involve utilization of additional techniques and procedures.
-These additional techniques and procedures as well as the determination of the employee groups who will be covered by such, are both justified by, and based upon, federal and state statutes, case law, and regulatory findings relating to various public sector and private sector employees working in safety sensitive and "special risk" positions throughout inter and intrastate commerce.
-At such time as regulatory requirements become applicable to City employees, this program will be altered as and if necessary to conform to the specific requirements of final regulations.
-Until such time, any additional techniques and procedures shall utilize mechanisms already in use and/or proposed for use by state or federal law and regulation.
-Prior to making any amendments to this Program, not required by changes to the applicable law (statutes, regulations, case law, etc.) governing Section 440.101-.102, Fla.
-Stat., or other state or federal requirements, the City shall submit the proposed amendment to certified bargaining representatives of city employees covered by the amendment and shall meet and confer with the certified bargaining representatives concerning the proposed amendment.
-Provided further, that in the event such amendments would authorize (1) the use of additional testing techniques, (2) testing for additional drugs, or (3) creating additional situations for testing (Section VII) shall be provided to the certified bargaining representatives of the employees covered by the program amendments.
-The City will bargain over the impact of such amendments if the Certified Bargaining Representative requests such within ten (10) calendar days of being provided with such amendments.

-To the extent that Section 440.101-.102, or the implementing rules issued by the Agency for Health Care Administration (Fla.
-Admin.
-Code R. 59A-24) are amended, or other statutes and rules requiring drug testing determined to be applicable to City employees are adopted or amended, this Program will be modified without the necessity of further general notice.
-Amendments to the program issued as a result of the foregoing which would authorize (1) the use of additional testing techniques, (2) testing for additional drugs, or (3) creating additional situations for testing shall be provided to the Certified Bargaining Representatives of the employees covered by the program amendments.
-The City will bargain over the impact of such amendments if the Certified Bargaining Representative requests such within ten (10) calendar days of being provided with such amendments.
+Prior to making any amendments to this Program, not required by changes to the 31 applicable law (statutes, regulations, case law, etc.) governing Section 440.101-32 .102, Fla.
+Stat., or other state or federal requirements, the City shall submit the 33 proposed amendment to certified bargaining representatives of city employees 34 covered by the amendment and shall meet and confer with the certified bargaining 35 representatives concerning the proposed amendment.
+Provided further, that in the 36 37 event such amendments would authorize (1) the use of additional testing techniques, (2) testing for additional drugs, or (3) creating additional situations for 38 testing (Section VII) shall be provided to the certified bargaining representatives of 39 the employees covered by the program amendments.
+The City will bargain over 40 the impact of such amendments if the Certified Bargaining Representative 41 requests such within ten (10) calendar days of being provided with such 42 amendments.
+43 amended, or other statutes and rules requiring drug testing determined to be 1 applicable to City employees are adopted or amended, this Program will be 2 modified without the necessity of further general notice.
+Amendments to the 3 program issued as a result of the foregoing which would authorize (1) the use of 4 additional testing techniques, (2) testing for additional drugs, or (3) creating 5 additional situations for testing shall be provided to the Certified Bargaining 6 7 Representatives of the employees covered by the program amendments.
+The City will bargain over the impact of such amendments if the Certified Bargaining 8 Representative requests such within ten (10) calendar days of being provided with 9 such amendments.
+10